sugarlabs/sugar-docs/build.rst

 The following commands are available

 auto-install
     Automatically install source files whenever they change.
-    Currently limited to python files of system modules.
+Currently limited to python files of core modules.

 check-system
     Check that all the necessary dependencies are installed in your system.